lahirudulanjaya/string-rule-api/README.md

 ## Testing

-To run unit tests, use:
+To run unit tests, use:-

 ./gradlew test